pawelgrzybek/pawelgrzybek.com/content/posts/2018-04-30-configure-a-local-wordpress-development-on-macos-from-scratch.md

 new: AllowOverride All
 ```

-## Start, stop and restart apache server
+## Start, stop, restart and test apache server config

 I know it is a little bit daunting but I promise that we will never come back to this nasty lengthy configuration file again.
-Three simple commands are everything that we need to remember since now on.
-Start, stop, and restart.
+Four simple commands are everything that we need to remember since now on.
+Start, stop, restart and configuration test.

 ```
 sudo apachectl start
 sudo apachectl stop
 sudo apachectl restart
+sudo apachectl configtest
 ```

 Hopefully the commands are self-explanatory.
 Please bare in mind that every single change of a configuration file requires rebooting a server — `sudo apachectl restart` comes very handy so do it now please.
+A good practice is to run a sanity check beforehand by executing `sudo apachectl configtest`.

 Test time!
 Now let's create a test `index.php` file in the root directory that we specified in Apache configuration file (`/Users/pawelgrzybek/Sites/index.php` in my case).
-Put a `<?php phpinfo(); ?>` in there please.
+Put a `<?php phpinfo();` in there please.
 If you followed my previous instructions carefully, this is what you should see under the [http://localhost/](http://localhost/).

 ![PHP info page on Apache on macOS](/photos/2018-04-30-2.jpg)